dantleech/blog/source/_posts/2020-08-11-inverness-fort-william.md

 Today was another spectacular day of cycling featuring some of the best scenery of the trip so far, and I wasn't expecting it.

-I expected to see Loch Ness, but that was far from the highlight.

 In the morning I woke and checked my watch.
 The bunk bed was equipped with a shelf offering USB ports and a power outlet.
 I had plugged in my phone and battery directly above my head, and when I went to check my phone it slipped